-Join Aaron F. Ross for an in-depth discussion in this video Defining Clump and Hair Shape attributes, part of Creating Hair with Maya nHair.
+Join Aaron F. Ross for an in-depth discussion in this video Defining Clump and Hair Shape attributes, part of Maya: nHair.

 …Once we've got the basic dynamics working for the nHair…system, we can start focusing on the look of the hair.…We'll select the nHair and then go to the Attribute Editor, Ctrl+A.…And go to the Hair System Shape node.…And up near the top is the Clump and Hair shape section.…We saw a little bit of this previously,…for example, the number of hairs per clump.…I'll bring that down just a little bit to a value…of five just for demonstration purposes here, to speed up our performance…in the viewport.
 Most importantly, you will see thinning.…Let's get a little bit closer here so we can see this.…